Pitayan/rotala/doc/docs/extension.md

 <br>

 ## Kick-start
 A **Rotala** extension is quite straightforward.
-Before start, you'll need to refer to [docs/build](/docs/build){class="link link-doc"} to learn more about compiling **Rotala** style sets.
+Before start, you'll need to refer to [docs/build](/docs/build){class="ro-link ro-link-doc"} to learn more about compiling **Rotala** style sets.

 Make sure to create an pleasing `README` file under the project.
-Follow the [npm docs](https://docs.npmjs.com/packages-and-modules/contributing-packages-to-the-registry){class="link link-doc" target="_blank"} to learn about creating/publishing a package
+Follow the [npm docs](https://docs.npmjs.com/packages-and-modules/contributing-packages-to-the-registry){class="ro-link ro-link-doc" target="_blank"} to learn about creating/publishing a package

 ```shell
 # initialize